 Split Rock Wildway: Scouting the Adirondack Park’s Most Diverse Wildlife Corridor is a rambling look at some of the charismatic and enigmatic wildlife thriving in the wooded hills and adjacent waterways linking Lake Champlain with the High Peaks.
 Author John Davis and artist friends illustrate the ecological importance, conservation value, and natural beauty of the wildway and its many creatures.
 Residents and visitors alike will grow a little closer to their permanent or occasional wild neighbors, from salamanders to sturgeon to raptors to moose, as they stroll through the pages of Split Rock Wildway.

 This book is intended to help better protect the lands and waters of Split Rock Wildway and the larger Adirondack Park.
-It is generously sponsored by Eddy Foundation, with sales benefiting Champlain Area Trails, Northeast Wilderness Trust, and other conservation groups.
+It is generously sponsored by Eddy Foundation, with a portion of sales benefiting Champlain Area Trails, Northeast Wilderness Trust, and other conservation groups.

 About John Davis